GhostsonAcid/AudioClipboard/README.md

 ### Fix broken/missing sources

-As an extention of what manual file selection can do, you can also fix broken/missing sources like so:
+As an extension of what manual file selection can do, you can also fix broken/missing sources like so:

 ![How to fix broken/missing sources using AudioClipboard](https://github.com/GhostsonAcid/AudioClipboard/blob/main/Images/AudioClipboard_How_To_Fix_Broken_Sources.jpg)